-Check the milestones your child has reached by the end of 4 months and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.
+Check the milestones your child has reached by 4 months, and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 What Most Babies Do at This Age:

 - Smiles on his own to get your attention

 - Chuckles (not yet a full laugh) when you try to make her laugh

 - Looks at you, moves, or makes sounds to get or keep your attention

 Language / Communication

 - Makes sounds like “oooo”, “aahh” (cooing)

 - Makes sounds back when you talk to him